-Central Precinct will also increase light rail trips through the precinct, with passengers able to choose different stops based on their ultimate destination above the station or within new development at street level.
+Central Precinct will also increase light rail trips through the Precinct, with passengers able to choose different stops based on their ultimate destination above the station or within new development at street level.
 Based on the trip generation assessment, the future development of Central Precinct would add 880 additional light rail trips to the network during the morning peak hour, and 380 additional trips during the evening peak hour.

-Table 5-15 provides a summary of light rail trips within the study area in the 2036 AM and PM peak hours.
+Table 5-23 provides a summary of light rail trips within the study area in the 2036 AM and PM peak hours.
+Table 5-24 provides a comparison of the 2036 AM peak hour demand for light rail across the five stops within the study area and the expected capacity.